ably-labs/Ableye/README.md

 ## Exploring Ably Realtime

-A new client can be created by left mouse click on either `Realtime Client` or `Rest client`.
+A new client can be created by left mouse clicking on either the `Realtime Client` or the `Rest client` buttons.
 Up to 4 clients can be created simultaneously.

 ### Realtime Client